donatoivan/portfolio/README.md

 Again, I wanted to play with where I wanted the focus to be on each page, either centre or off-centre.
 I also wanted each page to be unique but be part of that same story.
 Using the simple structure and classic colour tones, I wanted to tell the user that the person responsible for the portfolio website was both elegant and contained.

+And this is how I optimized the design for mobile and tablet:

 ### Colour

 But then I kept staring at the grey.
 And I kept staring and staring and something didn't feel right.
 When I was able to aritculate what my issue was with the colour palette I had chosen, it all became clear to me; I was leaving out a whole way to communicate with the user.
 I hadn't explored a whole dimension that I could use to express my self.
 I was missing colour.